johnson-liu-code/Sentiment_Analysis/README.md

 ## __Project Overview__

-### __Background__

-**... write some text talking about the background of sentiment analysis ...**
+This project aims to experiment with applying natural language processing techniques to classify comments found in informal, conversational, or otherwise casual text found through social media as either sarcastic or not.
+The current scope of this project involves training neural network models on prelabeled comments from a dataset retrieved from Kaggle and using the trained models to predict the presence of sarcastic intent in Reddit comments.
+One possible future extension of this project is extending sarcasm detection to general sentiment analysis in social media posts.
+Another possible avenue to explore is sentiment analysis through multimodal input ( including images alongside text ).

 ##### <ins>Natural Language Processing - NLP</ins>

 Natural Language Processing (NLP) can be used for sentiment analysis, which helps identify whether a piece of text expresses a positive, negative, or neutral emotion.
-NLP allows us to organize unstructured data—like social media posts, emails, and other forms of natural text—into a form that machines can work with by applying text classification techniques.
+NLP allows us to organize unstructured data, like social media posts, emails, and other forms of natural text, into a form that machines can work with by applying text classification techniques.

 This is usually done by training a classifier on a dataset that has been labeled in advance.
 For example, some texts might be labeled as sarcastic while others are not.
 The classifier learns patterns in the language based on these labels and tries to apply what it learns to new, unseen data.